 Calmer heads prevailed and the tournament played out until the final table, which had six Derby Lane qualifiers (including the final five).
 When the event reached 10-handed play, many of the players pushed for an equitable chop, but Miller stood strong … for a while.

 “I was joking with a friend that there was no way in hell I was going to chop this tournament,” he said.
 “The only way I was going to chop was when the blinds were high enough and forced me to get into ‘push-fold’ mode.
 Luckily, I had a the chip lead or close to it most of Day 3 and the start of the final table, but I never had the massive 100-plus big-blind stack that some people seem to think the chipleader always has.
 Per usual the short stacks were just trying to survive and move up a few spots because they knew I wasn’t interested in a chop at that point.
-Eventually, I lost a big flip (– vs. 10-10) and after the hand my chip advantage was pretty much gone.”
+Eventually, I lost a big flip (

 The stacks started to equal out and Miller realized he’d be better off avoiding variance.